Our Genetics

 The Wilkinsons consider a variety of factors in their breeding and management decisions, but the rough arid environment of Southeastern Colorado is probably the most important one.
 Typical stocking rate is between 75-100 acres/cow, so their cows and bulls must be structurally sound in order to walk the miles they need to for water and grazing.
 In addition to soundness, the Wilkinsons emphasize strong maternal traits, for which Gelbviehs are known.
 Cows must have moderate milk production, with good teat and udder structure.
 Cows calve unassisted out in the pastures and the calf must get up and suck immediately, which is why teat size is so important.
 Predation can also be an issue so having a good mother is extremely important, as well.

-Calving interval is also planned around the environment.
 Heifers are bred to start in March, whereas the cows start in early April.
 The hope is to avoid the severely cold winter storms while getting closer to green grass.
-The Wilkinsons normally hold back 35-40 replacement heifers (registered and commercial) and develop them on a heifer development ration, then synchronize and AI breed them to calving ease sires, usually Angus or higher percentage Balancer sires.
+The Wilkinsons normally hold back 45-50 replacement heifers (registered and commercial) and develop them on a heifer development ration, then synchronize and AI breed them to calving ease sires, usually Angus or higher percentage Balancer sires.
 After one round of AI, they are turned out with calving ease herd sires.

 The Wilkinsons spend many hours, using the AGA Registry’s Progeny Calculator planning the mating of their cow herd.
 They start with potential AI sires for each care, matching both the predicted genotype (from the Calculator) and potential phenotype (using knowledge of each cow and heifer).
 After selecting the AI sire, each cow is paired with a herdsire group, also anticipating optimum genotype and phenotype profile.